 c.
 Current Home residents who demonstrate a need for a level of care provided by a Home and who would benefit from maintaining a stable environment.
 (3-23-22)

 d.
 Receive special consideration as per the request of the medical director because of his desire to provide a very specific continuum of care.
 (3-23-22)

-04. Provision If Application Rejected.
-An applicant whose application has been rejected and who feels he meets the eligibility requirements can request a hearing in accordance with the procedures specified in Section 982, et seq., of these rules.
-(3-23-22)

 151. -- 199.
 (Reserved)

 200. Denial Of Admission.